Leopolis Jazz Fest: History

 Also within the festival a joint project of jazz legends and Ukrainian musicians was presented - the Israeli jazz contrabassist, composer, singer and arranger Avishai Cohen performed his plays together with the Academic Symphony Orchestra "INSO-Lviv".

 Traditionally, in 2017 a wide geography of participants was presented: bands from Austria, Great Britain, Israel, Spain, Italy, Cuba, Germany, Luxembourg, USA, Poland, Turkey, Ukraine, France, the Czech Republic, Switzerland, and Sweden participated in the festival.
 In total for 5 days the festival was attended by more than 200 musicians from 15 countries worldwide.

-The owner of the International Music Award "Alfa Jazz Fest Awards" dedicated to Eddie Rosner in 2017 became Chucho Valdes.
+The owner of the International Music Award "Leopolis Jazz Fest Awards" dedicated to Eddie Rosner in 2017 became Chucho Valdes.
 The award ceremony traditionally took place during the festival days.

-Also master classes, photo exhibitions, jazz film shows and jams sessions were held within the Alfa Jazz Fest 2017.
+Also master classes, photo exhibitions, jazz film shows and jams sessions were held within the Leopolis Jazz Fest 2017.